microsoft/CCF/sphinx/source/governance.rst

 Displaying proposals
 --------------------

-Pending proposals, including the proposer member ID, proposal script, parameters and votes, can be displayed with the following command:
+The details of pending proposals, including the proposer member ID, proposal script, parameters and votes, can be displayed with the ``display_proposal`` option of the ``memberclient`` utility.
+For example:

 .. code-block:: bash